 The OpenMind Library provides resources to foster mutual understanding within educational settings in order to prepare students for democratic citizenship and success in the politically diverse workplaces they will soon inhabit.

-The OpenMind Library offers an extensive array of essays, videos, academic articles, and books that correspond with each step in the OpenMind app.
-Professors, or other community leaders, can draw from these resources to build their own curricula, or to provide a deeper exploration of any of the materials covered in the app.
+The OpenMind Library offers an extensive array of essays, videos, academic articles, and books that correspond with each step in the OpenMind program.
+Professors, or other community leaders, can draw from these resources to build their own curricula, or to provide a deeper exploration of any of the materials covered in the online program.

 Each step of the Library consists of some brief introductory text followed by one or two essays and/or videos, labeled “our picks.”
 If you just do that much, you can get the whole “experience” in 2-3 hours.
 If you’d like to know more, we also provide many additional readings and essays on each step.